rougin/basilisk/README.md

 ### Phinx

 [Phinx](https://phinx.org/) is a tool made for PHP in performing database migrations.
-Due to the package as framework-agnostic, this package can create, write and perform database migrations easily.
+Being a framework-agnostic package, `Phinx` can create, write and perform database migrations easily.
 To use this package, kindly install it first using `Composer`:

 ``` bash
 $ composer require robmorgan/phinx